leanderpeter/personal-website/content/posts/why-mcp-doesnt-work.md

 mermaid = true
 +++

-When we first heard of function calling (MCP), we at the Customer Ops Team thought we’d found the silver bullet for customer care, finally!
+When we first heard of function calling (MCP), we at the Customer Ops Team thought we’d finally found the silver bullet for customer care!
 MCP (Model Context Protocol) promised a dream: giving our Slack chatbot (beloved Finny) the power to autonomously call any API, figure out exactly which endpoints to use, and seamlessly answer complex customer questions.

-For context: FINN is a car subscription which handles the complexity of car ownership for B2C and B2B customers.
-Behind the scenes, that means hundreds of internal APIs powering everything from booking to billing, logistics to support.
+FINN is a car subscription service that simplifies car ownership for B2C and B2B customers.
+But under the hood, it’s complex.
+Hundreds of internal APIs power everything from booking to billing, logistics to returns.
+As a software engineer in the Operations team, I own parts of that complexity—like the Subscriptions API and our customer care tooling.

-As a software engineer in the Operations team, owning our Subscriptions-API and customer care tooling, I was pretty stoked.
+The Customer Care team often faces tricky edge cases and fragmented data across multiple services.
+If MCP could stitch that data together automatically, we’d save countless hours of manual work.
+So yes, I was excited.
 Until we started testing.

 ### The Dream: What MCP Promised